burrrata/temp-tps-docs/docs/allocations/dev-guide.md

 <br>

-### How do you install it in a pre-existing DAO?
+## How do you install it in a pre-existing DAO?
-- instructions on deployment & installation on an Aragon DAO
+- instructions on deployment & installation on an Aragon DAO TBD

 <br>

-### Technical Breakdown
+## Technical Breakdown
 - explanation of each function/feature, what it does, and how to use it.

 <br>